camunda-community-hub/camunda-8-lowcode-ui-template/README.md

-# Camunda Platform 8
+# Process Solution Template for Camunda Platform 8

 This repository contains links to Camunda Platform 8 resources, the official release artifacts (binaries), and supporting config files for running Docker Compose as a local development option.

 :warning: **Docker Compose is only recommended for local development.** :warning: